gaspardderoyan/RAG_on_website/README.md

   - [ ] querying the db directly?
 - [ ] Create a chatbot (has access to previous messages)
 - [ ] using pinecone as a vectorstore?

+- [ ] check the last link on koyeb.com, my main app, and the llamaindex_test notebook, mashup all 3